Request for Evidence to prove specialty occupation for H1B job is very dangerous and you should respond with all documents to avoid denials.

 - Progressive Work Experience Letter.

-If your education degree listed as the educational requirements for the position are in different specialties, you should describe how each specialty relates to the duties of the position.
+If your education degree listed as the educational requirements for the position are in different specialties, you should describe how each specialty is related to your job.

 Recently, USCIS denied QA-Analyst position for Specialty Occupation as the job description required anyone with bachelor or higher degree.